-Net cash used in financing activities was \$29,000 and \$3.5 million for fiscal years 2011 and 2010, respectively.
-Financing activities included \$2.6 million and \$0.9 million in proceeds from line of credit borrowings in fiscal years 2011 and 2010, respectively.
-Financing activities also included \$2.6 million and \$3.7 million in repayments on lines of credit in fiscal years 2011 and 2010, respectively.
-In addition, payments on long-term obligations of \$61,000 and \$0.7 million were made in fiscal years 2011 and 2010, respectively while proceeds of \$32,000 and \$38,000 were received in fiscal years 2011 and 2010, respectively, for stock purchases made under the Employee Stock Purchase Plan.
+Net cash provided by (used in) financing activities was \$42,000 and \$(29,000) for fiscal years 2012 and 2011, respectively.
+The net cash provided by financing activities during fiscal year 2012 related exclusively to proceeds received for stock purchases made under the Employee Stock Purchase Plan.
+Financing activities during 2011 included \$2.6 million in proceeds from line of credit borrowings, \$2.6 million in repayments on lines of credit, payments on long-term obligations of \$61,000, and proceeds of \$32,000 received for stock purchases made under the Employee Stock Purchase Plan.

-At December 31, 2011, we had approximately \$13.3 million in cash and cash equivalents (\$2.5 million of which was denominated in British pounds sterling) and \$18.8 million in net working capital.
+At December 29, 2012, we had approximately \$12.2 million in cash and cash equivalents and \$18.2 million in net working capital.
+At December 29, 2012, \$1.9 million of our cash and cash equivalents were denominated in British pounds sterling, which we would be able to repatriate, if needed, without any negative U.S. income tax consequences.
 We believe we have sufficient cash and cash equivalents to meet anticipated cash requirements, including anticipated capital expenditures for at least the next 12 months.
 Furthermore, based on an analysis of our investments classified as cash equivalents, we do not believe that we have any material risk related to the liquidity or valuation of these investments, nor do we believe that we have any counterparty credit risk related to these investments.
 Should our cash and cash equivalents prove insufficient, we may need to obtain new debt or equity financing to support our operations or complete acquisitions.
 In recent years, credit and capital markets have experienced unusual volatility and disruption.
 If we need to obtain new debt or equity financing to support our operations or complete acquisitions in the future, we may be unable to obtain debt or equity financing on reasonable terms.
 We have established a flexible model that provides a lower fixed cost structure than most consulting firms, enabling us to scale operating cost structures more quickly based on market conditions, although there is a lag in time required to scale the business appropriately if revenues are reduced.
 Our strong balance sheet has enabled us to make acquisitions and related investments in intellectual property and businesses we believe are enabling us to capitalize on the current transformation of the industry; however, if demand for our consulting services is reduced and we experience negative cash flow, we could experience liquidity challenges at some point in the future.